Why Christmas is the season to be jolly and melancholy (and why that’s okay)

 Over the years, I’ve taken an increasingly literal approach to the business of trying to recapture the magic of childhood Christmases – by, for example, re-watching the films and TV shows I loved back then.
 And I’m far from alone in this: during December, Twitter is full of people slipping into a warm nostalgia bath of The Box of Delights or A Charlie Brown Christmas.
 Though I suspect, like me, the magical, transcendental moment they’re looking for always remains tantalisingly just out of reach.

-For me, no festive nostalgia bomb was more achingly bittersweet than the one four Christmases ago when Disney released Rogue One – a Star Wars prequel perfectly calibrated to summon the spirit of 1978 like a genie from a lamp.
-Given that I was 7 in 1978, it felt like my own past was being rewritten in front of my eyes, which was kind of wonderful – especially the very last shot of the film in which [spoiler alert] the young Princess Leia is handed the Death Star plans that, a long time ago, in an Odeon far, far away, the young me watched her place inside R2-D2.
+For me, no festive nostalgia bomb was more achingly bittersweet than the one a few Christmases ago when Disney released Rogue One – a Star Wars prequel perfectly calibrated to summon the spirit of 1978 like a genie from a lamp.
+Given that I was seven in 1978, it felt like my own past was being rewritten in front of my eyes, which was kind of wonderful – especially the very last shot of the film in which [spoiler alert] the young Princess Leia is handed the Death Star plans that, a long time ago, in an Odeon far, far away, the young me watched her place inside R2-D2.
 “What is it they’ve sent us?” asks a rebel trooper.
 “Hope,” says Leia.
 Hope.

 And then, two days after Christmas, Carrie Fisher died – the latest in that cursed year’s savage roll call of fallen icons – and another little piece of my childhood detached and floated away.
 So much for hope, I thought.